 - People Skills: Ability to keep employees motivated to do the things necessary for the store's success.
 You must be able to balance praise with correction.
 The better your people skills, the better you can develop your team.

-- Training: Since the store manager is not the only employee in the store, the ability to train others how to do the right things in the right way becomes very important.
+- Training: Since the store manager is not the only employee in the store, the ability to train others on how to do the right things in the right way becomes very important.

 - Time Management: This is two-fold—managing your time as the store manager and managing your staff's time.
-The store manager creates schedules, orders supplies and writes reports.
+The store manager creates schedules, orders supplies, and writes reports.
 Time management is the differentiator between success and failure.